MinKhantKyaw5006/CrudAppProject/socialmediaweb/README.md

 # Social Media Crud App

-This is the project proposal of crud web application ' Chrip'
+This is the project proposal of crud web application ' Chrip' by developers Min Khant Kyaw and Farial Azmain

-## Available Scripts
+## Project Name

 In the project directory, you can run: